My Pan Started to Look Great and Ready for Cooking…Not Really!

 Cooking Scrambled Eggs in My Newly Re-Seasoned Pan

 I decided to cook scrambled eggs instead of eggs over easy to show that even scrambled eggs do not stick to the bottom of the pan if seasoned correctly.
-Since I was using only my cell phone to shoot this video clip it was a bit off center.
+Since I was using only my cell phone to shoot this video clip it was a bit off-center.
 I am most likely a better cook than a movie maker.
 The important thing to take away from this video is to keep the heat level low to medium because these pans really hold the heat and follow my method of seasoning.
 I hope you enjoyed this blog post and gained some useful knowledge that will help you use your carbon steel pan by de Buyer.
 Since I re-seasoned my pan, I really am liking my de Buyer carbon steel pan.
-Please leave any comments or questions below and I will attempt to answer them in a timely manner.
-Thanks for watching.

 What is a Paella Pan?